nerves-time/nerves_time/README.md

 If you're using one of the official Nerves Systems, then this is all that's needed. `nerves_time` requires Busybox's `ntpd` and `date` applets to be enabled.
-If you haven't explicitly disabled the, they're probably enabled.
+If you haven't explicitly disabled them, they're probably enabled.

 ## Configuration